maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/are-emergency-ballots-available.md

 Or, if you are able, you can go to your [county elections office](#section-election-office-contact) during open hours and [vote early in person.](#menu-item-vote-early-in-person)

-For more information and sample requests, visit [Disability Rights California](https://www.disabilityrightsca.org/publications/how-can-i-vote-if-i-cannot-vote-in-person-due-to-a-medical-emergency).
+For more information, visit [Disability Rights California](https://www.disabilityrightsca.org/publications/how-can-i-vote-if-i-cannot-vote-in-person-due-to-a-medical-emergency) or the Secretary of State's [Voters with Medical Emergencies Fact Sheet](https://elections.cdn.sos.ca.gov/statewide-elections/2022-general/votesafe-medical.pdf).